-In this mini analysis we work with the data used in the FiveThirtyEight story titled “The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women”.
+In this mini analysis, we’ll work with the data used in the FiveThirtyEight story titled “The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women”.

 Data and packages

-We start with loading the packages we’ll use.
+We start by loading the packages we’ll use.

 library(fivethirtyeight)